Frequently Asked Questions

 2. Funding for cessation and harm reduction research is scarce.

-The limited funding available for this work is concentrated in the US, UK and the rest of Europe, with very little in the countries where most smokers actually live.
+The limited funding available for this work is concentrated in the US, UK and rest of Europe, with very little in the countries where most smokers actually live.
 This severely constrains the ability to evaluate and exploit the technological disruption described above.

 3. We have been able to secure PMI funding while ensuring the Foundation’s independence.